 Description: Assist local and county governments and Green Teams with the implementation of transportation-related Sustainable Jersey Actions.
 Actions will include, bike/ped audits and master plans, electric vehicle adoption, Complete Streets policies, SRTS activities, anti-idling education and enforcement and other Actions under the Transportation/Land Use and Health & Wellness categories.
 Provide information to the traveling public regarding actions that can be taken to reduce air pollution from motorized vehicles by using commute alternatives and the promotion of DVRPC's Air Quality Partnership program.
-Promote the utilization of the NJTPA Key EV Resources page and encourage to use the NJDEP DriveGreenNJ website to support the use of electric vehicles (EV) and the construction of EV charging stations.
+Promote the utilization of the NJTPA electric vehicle (EV) resources webpage and encourage to use the NJDEP DriveGreenNJ website to support the use of EVs and the construction of EV charging stations.